oasis-tcs/openc2-jadn/jadn-v2.0.md

 An object does not have an immutable value: its state can change over time and two objects instantiated from the same Class, even with identical property values, are different instances.
-Although objects are not values, DataTypes model object features that are values, such as documents and messages in physical systems and public fields and API (getter/setter) views of private state in software systems.
+Although objects are not values, DataTypes model object features that are values, such as documents and messages in business processes and public fields and API (getter/setter) views of private state in software-based systems.
 Additional differences between DataType and Class include:
 * Collection DataTypes specify if value order is significant.
 Class public fields and API values do not have an order.